opensearch-project/documentation-website/_opensearch/query-dsl/index.md

     - **Disjunction max** `dis_max` – Returns documents that match one or more queries that are wrapped together by clauses.
 If a document matches multiple query clauses, it gets the highest relevant score assigned to it.
     - **Function score** `function_score` – Modifies the score of documents that are returned by a query.
 You define a query and one or more functions to compute a score for each document that matches the query.

 - **Full-text queries** – Used to search documents for one or more terms and filter with advanced options.
-These queries return detailed information including relevance scores per document match, and perform text analysis.
+These queries perform text analysis and return detailed information, including relevance scores for each document match.
 To learn more, see [Full-text queries]({{site.url}}{{site.baseurl}}/opensearch/query-dsl/full-text/).

 - **Geographic and cartesian shape queries** – Used to search documents that include geographic geopoint field data.
 Also used to search two-dimensional geometries that map out cartesian data, such as the `xy_point` field that supports x and y pairs and the `xy_shape` field that supports points, lines, circles, and polygon shapes.
 To learn more, see [Geographic and shape queries]({{site.url}}{{site.baseurl}}/opensearch/query-dsl/geo-and-shape/).